sudipto3331/ESP32-MQTT-Node-MySQL-API-Dashboard/readme.md

 ## 4. Introduction

-The IoT Based Real Time Data Monitoring System is a comprehensive solution designed to collect, process, and display data from sensors placed within a room.
-Real-time data along with daily, weekly, monthly summarized statistical data are also available for the user to view in the dashboard.
+The IoT Based Real-Time Data Monitoring System is a comprehensive solution designed to collect, process, and display data from sensors placed within a room.
+Real-time data along with daily, weekly, and monthly summarized statistical data are also available for the user to view in the dashboard.

 ## 5. Used Technology

 - ESP32 microcontroller for sensor data acquisition.
 - MQTT server for efficient communication between devices.
 - Node.js for creating a server to handle MQTT messages.
-- MySQL database to store real time and historical data
+- MySQL database to store real-time and historical data
 - PHP for building APIs to interact with the database.
 - HTML/CSS/JavaScript for developing the frontend interface.